-These principles2 form a foundation of trust on the part of the general public, whose data researchers rely on, and the clients who commission research to help them make better business decisions.
+These principles2 form a foundation of trust on the part of the general public, whose data researchers rely on, and the clients who commission research to help them make better decisions.
 They remain as important today as at any time in our long history.

-Secondary data challenges researchers to adapt to a changing environment in which they have less control over the terms of collection and the consent mechanism used may not be sufficiently robust or not present at all.
-At the same time, they also must ensure that any personal data contained in secondary data and used in research is not disclosed without a legal basis and that the use of personal data does not result in harm or other adverse consequences.
+Secondary data challenges researchers to adapt to a changing environment in which they have less control over the terms of collection and any consent mechanism that may have been required, may not have been sufficiently robust or not present at all.
+At the same time, they also must ensure that any personal data contained in secondary data and used in research is not disclosed without a legal basis and that the use of personal data does not result in harm.